RI-imaging/ODTbrain/README.md

 ### Documentation
-The documentation, including the reference and examples, is available at [here](http://paulmueller.github.io/ODTbrain/).
+The documentation, including the reference and examples, is available [here](http://paulmueller.github.io/ODTbrain/).

 ### Install requirements